Eric Swalwell Becomes First Democrat to Drop Out of Presidential Race

 — Eric Swalwell (@ericswalwell) July 8, 2019

-Swalwell’s pro-gun control platform failed to gain traction, despite several aggressive policy promises.
+Swalwell’s pro-gun control platform failed to gain traction, despite several aggressive policy promises, including a ban on AR-15s.
 The California Democrat’s repeated attacks on the National Rifle Association (NRA), though cheered by gun control activists, did little to boost his lagging candidacy.

 “On the issue of gun violence, I am the champion who is saying enough is enough, and that has to be a top priority.
 We can’t just respond to the last mass shooting.
 I want to challenge our candidates to make it a priority too,” Swalwell told The Hill in an interview last month.